Time series 3: 'Masterpiece' BBC drama starring Siobhan Finneran reveals new cast as filming begins

 2026 is going to be an AMAZING year for drama on BBC One

-This week, BBC One announced that Jimmy McGovern’s award-winning drama Time will be returning, after the huge success of series 1 and 2.
+Late last year, it was announced that Jimmy McGovern’s award-winning drama Time will be returning, after the huge success of series 1 and 2.

 The first series of the drama starred Sean Bean and Stephen Graham as prisoner and seasoned prison officer.
-It aired in 2021 and, quite rightly, won multiple awards including the 2022 BAFTA for Leading Actor, and Mini-Series.
+It aired in 2021 and, quite rightly, won multiple awards, including the 2022 BAFTA for Leading Actor and Mini-Series.

 Series 2 followed in 2023.
-This time, it was set in a female prison and starred Jodie Whittaker, and Bella Ramsey.
+This time, it was set in a female prison and starred Jodie Whittaker and Bella Ramsey.
 Here’s everything you need to know about the upcoming series 3 of Time on BBC One.

-It is written by multi-award-winning screenwriter Jimmy McGovern, known for his work on Unforgivable, Cracker, and The Street.
+The show comes from multi-award-winning screenwriter Jimmy McGovern, known for his work on Unforgivable, Cracker, and The Street.
 Shook’s Samuel Bailey acts as co-writer.

 Andrew Morrissey, Executive Producer for BBC Studios Fiction, said: “It is a privilege to be making a third series of Time with such a fantastic team.
 We are excited to introduce the audience to a whole new part of the prison system.
 Once we started the research, we knew there were stories that demanded to be told.”